tildearrow/modextract/README.md

 # modextract

-extract samples from a .mod
+extract samples from a .mod file.

 # license

-LGPLv2.1 because of libsndfile.
+LGPLv2.1 or later because of libsndfile.